AmbryN/binance-trader-java/Readme.md

 * to log the trades into a file (orderLog.txt) in the project root directory

 Planned features:
+* Schedule the strategy to be run continuously and the actual transaction to be run with a lower frequency (using Threads) in order to reduce the transient behaviour of the bot during signal crossing
 * Allow to trade with a fraction of your quote balance in order to be able to use the same quote crypto for multiple bots trading different base cryptos
 * Add UI for crypto and strategy selection